akhilumat/Self-Driving-Car-Project1/README.md

-Please refer to Project Writeup and Video for more detial of work done
+Please refer to Project Writeup and Video for more detail of work done

 Finding Lane Lines on the Road